ZeroVocabulary/vcluster-setup/README.md

 Source:
 https://www.vcluster.com/docs/operator/external-access#nodeport-service

-They do not tell you how to use the port; you have to add it to the kubeconfig after generating it.
+They do not tell you how to use the port; you have to add it to the kubeconfig after retrieving it.